ETRI-Knowledge Sharing Plaform

 KSP Keywords

-3D space, Acoustic Sensor, Ball motion, Feedforward neural networks, High Speed, Impulsive sound, Infrared scanning, Mel-frequency cepstrum, Micro-electro-mechanical system(MEMS), Motion estimation(ME), Scanning method
+3D space, Acoustic Sensor, Ball motion, Feedforward neural network(FNN), High Speed, Infrared scanning, Mel-frequency cepstrum, Micro-electro-mechanical system(MEMS), Motion estimation(ME), Scanning method, Sound Classification

 This work is distributed under the term of Creative Commons License (CCL)